The Site is owned and operated by Ingrid Pears M.B.E. trading as; INGRID PEARS HOT GLASS STUDIO.

 enabling users to use our Site and its features;

 responding to your requests, questions, and concerns;

 developing new features and offerings on the Site;

-sending you communications, including information about offerings and events, of ours and of others, that we think might interest you, unless you ask us not to;
+sending you communications, including information about glass experiences and health and safety, clothing requirements, events; of ours and of others, that we think might interest you, unless you ask us not to.

 detecting and preventing fraud, and protecting our rights and property; and

 other purposes disclosed when Personal Information is submitted to us.